Last updated: October 2020 - 4pm

 As a Walsall College student, you can access all of your online services and resources off campus using our Home Access service.
 Click the Home Access link on the top bar of this page and choose the online service you want to access.
 You will be asked to enter your college IT log-in details or SMART Assessor user name and password.

 We want you to be able to continue to study in a meaningful way and make good progress towards your next steps.
-Your teachers should have already clarified what is expected of you.
-This may be working online or using work packs.
+Your teachers will advise you of what is expected of you during every stage of your studies, whether this is face-to-face teaching or remote learning.

 a) be sensitive and adaptive to your wellbeing and recognise where any health and caring responsibilities could impact on your learning while the College buildings are closed.